F4bwDP6a6W/USC_CS_MS/HowToVisa.md

 --------------------------------------------------------------------

 VO: Oh, that's fine.
 So why are you going to America?
-I am going to study a master degree in computer science

 VO: Oh, can I see your I-20 form?

 VO: Oh, USC!
 The weather there is great!